Kevin-Patyk/Kevin-Patyk/README.md

 <h2 align="center">Current Projects 💡</h2>

-[ML-obster](https://github.com/Kevin-Patyk/ml-obster) (`mlobster`) 🦞, which aims to recreate the very well-known `sklearn` machine learning package, but in Rust 🦀.
-This project is purely educational 🧠.
+[ML-obster](https://github.com/Kevin-Patyk/ml-obster) (`mlobster`)🦞, which aims to recreate the very well-known `sklearn` machine learning package, but in Rust🦀.
+This project is purely educational🧠.
 I hope to learn:

 * The mathametics behind machine learning algorithms.
 * Package development and advanced programming in Rust.
 * More software engineering best practices and principles.
-* How to create and deploy packahes in both Rust 🦀 and Python 🐍.
+* How to create and deploy packahes in both Rust🦀 and Python🐍.
-* How to handle CI/CD pipelines in Rust and for package development ♻️.
+* How to handle CI/CD pipelines in Rust and for package development♻️.

+[Clamsform](https://github.com/Kevin-Patyk/clamsform) (`clamsform`)🐚, which aims to create a wrapper for `polars` to provide preprocessing capabilities such as feature scaling and transformations in Rust🦀.
+This project is also purely educational🧠.
+I hope to learn:

+* More about `polars`.
+* Similar goals as to `mlobster`.

 <h2 align="center">Publications 📖</h2>